lovababu/ansible-playbooks-practice/ansible-install-pkg/install_by_tag/README.md

 ##Testing installation.
   - Take ssh access of EC2 and verify the services running ($service --status-all), you must see apach2 service running.
-  - http://<EC2 DNS name>:80/   --> Should show apache2 default page on browser.
+  - http://EC2DNSname:80/   --> Should show apache2 default page on browser.

 ##Trouble Shooting.
   It may failed with Permission denied, wrong public key